 - Melbourne Women’s Fund grant guidelines and criteria may be subject to change due to MWF Executive Committee decisions and/or a compliance review by LMCF.
 Any changes will be posted on this website page and if a grant round application period is in process, invitees will be notified.

 - Grant amounts awarded annually depend on member donations received by 30 June that year.

 - All recommendations for funding are at the discretion of the MWF Grants and MWF Executive Committees, with final approval by LMCF Board.

 - MWF endeavours to provide helpful feedback on unsuccessful submissions.
 However, this is at our discretion and subject to our capacity as a volunteer organisation.

 - No correspondence will be entered into regarding the membership’s voting results.

 Questions?
-Please fill out an enquiry form here and one of our volunteers will try to get back to you within two business days.
+Please fill out our enquiry form and one of our Grants Committee volunteers will endeavour to respond within two business days.